karenying/blog.karenying.com/content/posts/2020-06-16--adding-transitions-to-a-react-carousel-with-material-ui.md

 $ npm start
 ```

-…and add some dependencies — Material-UI for the transitions, and [React Icons](https://www.npmjs.com/package/react-icons) for the cute arrows:
+...and add some dependencies — Material-UI for the transitions, and [React Icons](https://www.npmjs.com/package/react-icons) for the cute arrows:

 ```bash
 $ npm install @material-ui/core